tkiviniemi/HSL_Citybikes/README.md

   - Fetches all journeys
   - Query Parameters
-    - `page`(mandatory, default = 1): Determines how many journeys in the list should be skipped
+    - `page`(optional, default = 1): Determines how many journeys in the list should be skipped
-    - `limit`(mandatory, default = 10): Determines how many journeys are returned
+    - `limit`(optional, default = 10): Determines how many journeys are returned
-    - `orderKey`(mandatory, default = id): Determines by which column the returned journeys are sorted
+    - `orderKey`(optional, default = id): Determines by which column the returned journeys are sorted
-    - `orderBy`(mandatory, default = asc): Determines if sort order is ascending or descending
+    - `orderBy`(optional, default = asc): Determines if sort order is ascending or descending
   - Example of a returned object (used query: `/api/journeys?page=2&limit=20&sortKey=id&sortOrder=asc`):
     ```json
     {